yoctoproject/poky/documentation/kernel-dev/kernel-dev-advanced.rst

       CONFIG_X86_BIGSMP=y

-You can find general information on configuration fragment files in the ":ref:`creating-config-fragments`" section.
+You can find general information on configuration fragment files in the ":ref:`kernel-dev/kernel-dev-common:creating configuration fragments`" section.

 Within the ``smp.scc`` file, the :term:`KFEATURE_DESCRIPTION`